C-metric in a (nut)shell: C-metric in a shell

 \subsection{BTZ black holes and point particles}

-In the next section, we will construct a shell of stress energy around the C-metric described in~\Sref{sec:C metric}.
-In this section, we describe the geometry exterior to the shell, which we require to be the spacetime of constant negative curvature with mass parameter $M$~\cite{BTZoriginal,BTZgeometry,CarlipBTZ}.
-In Schwarzschild-like coordinates, this metric reads

-where $M$ is a dimensionless mass parameter and $\ell$ is the AdS length scale.
-When $\theta$ is $2\pi$ periodic, $M$ is the ADM mass of the spacetime \cite{BTZoriginal}.
+In Section~\ref{sec:shell construct}, we will construct a shell of stress energy around the C-metric described in~\Sref{sec:C metric}.
+In this Section, we describe the geometry exterior to the shell, which we require to be the spacetime of constant negative curvature with mass parameter $M$~\cite{BTZoriginal,BTZgeometry,CarlipBTZ}.
+In Schwarzschild-like coordinates, this metric reads where $\ell$ is the AdS length scale and $M$ is a dimensionless mass parameter.
+When $\theta$ is $2\pi$ periodic, $M/(8G)$ is the ADM mass of the spacetime~\cite{BTZoriginal,CarlipBTZ}.
+In this paper, we set $G=1$.

 There are four distinct physical interpretations of the metric~\eqref{eqn:: btz metric}, depending on the value of $M$~\cite{QuantumCorrectedBTZ}: for $M\geq0$, the metric~\eqref{eqn:: btz metric} describes a spinless black hole; for $-1<M<0$, the metric~\eqref{eqn:: btz metric} has an angular defect, interpreted as a particle of positive mass at the centre of the spacetime; for $M=-1$, the metric~\eqref{eqn:: btz metric} describes global anti-de Sitter spacetime; and for $M<-1$, the metric~\eqref{eqn:: btz metric} has an angular excess, interpreted as a particle of negative mass at the centre of the spacetime.